rhdunn/cainteoir-engine/docs/api/src/document.md

 Create a document content reader.
 @aDocumentRange The range of document items to read.

-This is used to allow documents that have been parsed into a <document> object to be passed to API that consume a <document_reader>.
+This is used to allow documents that have been parsed into a <cainteoir::document>
+object to be passed to API that consume a <cainteoir::document_reader>.
 It also allows a subset of the document to be used (e.g. between two table of content entries).

 @return A reader over the document item range.